ERs are overwhelmed as omicron continues to flood them with patients

 When ERs are overtaxed, the most immediate consequences are that patients must wait longer and longer to get care.

-Dr. Ruth Franks Snedecor, a hospitalist in Phoenix, Ariz., says ER wait times are now double what they were in 2020 and doctors are seeing a third more patients.
+Dr. Ruth Franks Snedecor, a hospitalist in Phoenix, says ER wait times are now double what they were in 2021 and doctors are seeing a third more patients.

 "What we are dealing with in the first month of 2022 is unsustainable," she says.